Andrew Hansen

-Early life
+Early life and education

+Andrew Hansen was born on 18 September 1974.

-Hansen was School Captain of The Hills Grammar School in Kenthurst, New South Wales, and is a graduate of the University of Sydney, with honours in Australian literature and Australian history.
+He was school captain of The Hills Grammar School in Kenthurst, and is a graduate of the University of Sydney, with honours in Australian literature and Australian history.

-In 1996, he appeared as a subject in Simon Target's documentary Uni about three students studying at the University of Sydney (Hansen later satirised Target in CNNNN, where he played the network's British correspondent who was also called Simon Target).
+In 1996, he appeared as a subject in Simon Target's documentary Uni, about three students studying at the University of Sydney (Hansen later satirised Target in CNNNN, where he played the network's British correspondent who was also called Simon Target).
 Soon-to-be fellow Chaser member Charles Firth was one of the other two students featured, with Craig Reucassel and Chas Licciardello also making occasional background appearances.
 During the documentary it was revealed that Hansen suffered from clinical depression while attending the university.

 The Chaser

 CNNNN

 Hansen starred in The Chaser's satirical American news show CNNNN as the leader of the "newsband".
 He was also characters Rudi J Blass, director of "Newstainment", and Simon Target, an English reporter.
 Hansen's performance in the first season of CNNNN earned him the Australian Comedy Award for Outstanding Television Newcomer.